poojithanag/dvlatest/Readme.md

 Install plugins if any is required/prompted.

 ####Test Scenarios
+There are 3 scenarios for three file types, with below expected results
+1) CSV - Pass - Valid vehicle detail present
+2) XLS - Fail - No vehice details present
+3) XLSX - Fail - Asssertion for Vehicle color

 #### Selenium Automation Test Framework
 A Cucumber based test project using Selenium page object model and PageFactory